-This document describes the baseline requirements that are needed for a HDTV satellite receiver, either stand-alone (STB) or integrated within a TV set (iDTV), to claim compatibility with High Definition (HD) services offered by an open satellite platform like tivùsat, while maintaining compatibility with Standard Definition (SD) services offered by the same platform.
+This document describes the baseline requirements that are needed for a HDTV satellite receiver with broadband connectivity, either stand-alone (STB) or integrated within a TV set (iDTV), to claim compatibility with High Definition (HD) services offered by an open satellite platform like tivusat, while maintaining compatibility with Standard Definition (SD) services offered by the same platform.

-In other words, this document can be conveniently used as receivers' specification by other satellite platform providers than tivùsat, which is not the sole owner but just the first adopter of HD-Book SAT.
+In other words, this document can be conveniently used as receivers' specification by other satellite platform providers than tivusat, which is not the sole owner but just the first adopter of HD-Book SAT.

-The objective of those baseline requirements is continuity of service.
+The objective of those baseline requirements is continuity and evolution of service.
 This means: